idlesign/django-sitetree/docs/source/index.rst

 User access to certain sitetree items can be restricted to authenticated users or more accurately with the help of Django permissions system (Auth contrib package).

+Sitetree also allows you to define dynamic trees in your code instead of Admin interface.
+And even more: you can combine those two types of trees in more sophisticated ways.

 Requirements
 ------------